 There is also the SkyRex, a 4D immersive cinema experience where you come face-to-face with T-Rex (my kids were too scared to try this one), as well as a 3D Art Museum, Segway tours and ATV Quad bike adventures on offer.

 The Oriental Village is also where you can pick up the Duck Tour Langkawi.
 We haven’t done the Langkawi Duck Tour but you can read our about London Duck Tour experience here to get an idea of what it’s all about.

-The beaches in Langkawi are gorgeous.
+Langkawi has some of the best beaches in Southeast Asia.
 The sand is clean, the water is clear and often you will find the rainforest comes right the way down to meet the shore.

 For me the best beach in Langkawi is Datai Bay – but unfortunately this beach is only accessible to residents at the two resorts located on the beach here – The Datai and The Andaman.
 But not to worry, there are plenty of other amazing beaches in Langkawi.

 Another one of the best Langkawi beaches is Tanjung Rhu.
 Located in the northeast of Langkawi Island, this long stretch of white sand is home to both the Tanjung Rhu resort and the Four Seasons Langkawi resort – but it is actually a public beach so anyone can rock up for some fun in the sun.